Eos Life-Work

 Phone within UK: 01483-222017 outside UK: +44-1483-222017

-[Click here for local area map - provided by Multimap.]Public domain and copyright
+[Click here and zoom for local area map of Send - provided by Multimap & Bing Maps.]Public domain and copyright

 Eos Life Work is a division of Eos Career Services which retains copyright for all information on this site excluding links to other organisations and references to other authors.
 It is offered as public domain information - free to individuals, education, academic research and community organisations provided Eos copyright is acknowledged.
 Prior permission is required for commercial use or publication.